SvetlaGeorgieva/natours/README.md

 > A node.js website application with dynamic data where you can browse, rate and book different tours.

-By building this project I am learning node.js, Express and MongoDB.
+By building this project I am learning Node.js, Express and MongoDB.

-## How to setup and run this project - TODO
+## How to setup and run this project

 - **Install Node.js version 10+**

 - **Fork and clone repository**

 - **Create MongoDB hosted database**